priyankachandima-git/React_TODOs_Application_With_Cypress/README.md

-# qa-exam-different
+This repository contains :
-This repository contains my answers for the "QA challenge for Quality engineers"
+Manual and automated test cases for React: TODOs sample application. https://todomvc.com/examples/react/#/

 # Manual test cases
 Open "TestCases.md" file to see the test cases that assure the 100% test coverage of TODOS application.